yashmishra1234567890/ISL_to_text/README.md

-# Sign Language Detection App
+# Sign Language Detection using Webcam and Deep Learning

-This app detects sign language from your webcam and shows the result as text.
+A simple Python script to detect sign language gestures in real-time from your webcam and display the recognized sign as text.

 ## How to Use
 1. Make sure you have Python 3.7 or newer.